kekyo/maplibre-gl-layers/README.md

 The return value indicates the selected calculation type.
 For example, if loading a SIMD calculation module fails, a different type is returned.

+If an unknown error occurs during calculation in the WASM module (mainly OOM (Out of memory)), it will fall back to the JavaScript implementation and continue working.
+Once this situation occurs, the WASM module cannot be reused unless the page is reloaded.

 To release WASM when the SPA page terminates, call `releaseRuntimeHost()`.
-After release, it will operate using JavaScript computation until `initializeRuntimeHost()` is called again.
+After release, it will operate using JavaScript calculation until `initializeRuntimeHost()` is called again.

 #### WASM multi-threading limitation